lanjelot/twisted-honeypots/README.md

 SSH, FTP and Telnet honeypot services based on the [Twisted](http://twistedmatrix.com/) engine for Python 3.
 All credentials are stored on a local MySQL database.

+This will create easily (and painlessly) very good dictionaries to use for pentesting.

 ## Install ##